Harshraj210/Data-structures-and-algo/ch-1_recursion/notes.md

-.
+## 🧠 Recursion Notes
  A recursive function is a function that calls itself to solve a problem.

 #include <iostream>